ZbynekDostal/AID/README.md

 ```
 wavelength = 650
 ```
-9. Choose whether the phase values should be converted to cell dry mass.
+9. Choose whether the phase values should be converted to cell  mass.
 ```
 rad_to_pg = True # False or True
 ```